Marko-S-O/SimpleGymTracker/README.md

 More detailed description of the project and software as documented in the early phases of the project is available in GitHub: [ProjectDecription.md](https://github.com/Marko-S-O/SimpleGymTracker/blob/main/ProjectDescription.md).

 The app was put in a real-life test for the first time on Nov 19th, 2024.
 It felt very nice in the intended use, felt responsive once the setup was done and there were no crashes.
-A list minor bugs and enhancements was recorded and most of these are already covered in v.
+A list of minor bugs and enhancements was recorded and most of these are already covered in v.
 0.4.

 # Running the program